-Welcome to the Pacific Gas and Electric Company (PG&E)/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.
+Welcome to the PG&E/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.

-Our high-definition camera atop PG&E headquarters in San Francisco's Financial District provides a year-round, bird's-eye view (pun intended) of the peregrine's daily life for legions of bird fans across the world.
+Our high-definition EarthCam atop PG&E headquarters in San Francisco's Financial District provides a year-round, bird's-eye view (pun intended) of the peregrine's daily life for legions of bird fans across the world.
 Viewership surges each spring, when the falcons prepare to nest.
-In the 2018 nesting season alone, this page recorded more than 100,000 visits.
+In the 2020 nesting season alone, this page recorded more than 100,000 visits.

 As always, nature makes its own rules.
-Sometimes the falcon parents build their nest on the PG&E building, and sometimes they don't.
+Sometimes the falcon parents successfully raise young on the PG&E building, and sometimes they don't.
 And, even when they do, the eggs don't always hatch.
-That said, getting to watch the parents protect and feed their young and seeing them grow from furry blobs to young birds taking their first flight is quite an experience.
+That said, watching the parents protect and feed their young and seeing them grow from fluffy blobs to young birds taking their first flight is quite an experience.

 PG&E continues to support the recovery of California's peregrine falcon population, which was once near extinction.
 The company's support includes grants to the Santa Cruz Predatory Bird Research Group's education programs.

-Falcons have been nesting on PG&E's 77 Beale Street headquarters most years since 2004, producing more than 40 falcon chicks in the last decade alone.
-In February 2018, the falcon parents produced a clutch of four eggs.
-They sat on the eggs for a month to keep them warm.
-Three of the eggs hatched in March; the parents then fed the babies for several weeks as they grew from white fluff-balls to full-sized falcons with dark feathers.
+Falcons have been nesting on PG&E's 77 Beale Street headquarters most years since 2004, producing more than 45 falcon chicks in the last decade alone.
+In recent years, the falcon parents have produced clutches of four eggs in February or March.
+Mom and dad typically take turns sitting on the eggs for a month to keep them warm.
+Usually, most of the eggs hatch; the parents then feed the babies as they grow from white fluff-balls to full-sized falcons with dark feathers in just six weeks.

 Those first flights, and especially the first landings, represent a perilous time in the life of a young falcon.
-That's especially true in the bustling downtown of a major city where the ground is 300 feet below, skyscrapers have glass windows, unpredictable winds blow in the canyons between buildings, and crows and other species are lurking.
+That's especially true in the bustling downtown of a major city where the ground is 300 feet below, skyscrapers have glass windows, unpredictable winds blow in the canyons between buildings and crows and other predatory species lurk.

-Those potential hazards mean mixed results for each clutch of falcons.
-Archibald and Hallie did not survive their first years.
+Those potential hazards mean mixed results for each clutch.
+Of the recent years that have produced live young, two of the three baby falcons in 2019's clutch survived, while just one of three fledglings from 2018's clutch made it past the first few months.
 But there are great successes, too: One male from 2011's clutch maintains a successful nest that he pioneered on the Richmond waterfront.

-For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF_PGE_FALCONS discussion group on Yahoo!
+For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF PGE Falcons Google Groups forum.

 Falcon in flight photo by Glenn P. Nevill – Special to PG&E